A Sequent Calculus Perspective on Base-Extension Semantics (Technical Report): Sequent based base-extension semantics

 This distinction becomes critical in atomic systems.
 In natural deduction, atomic rules can be applied freely, independent of the surrounding context, as illustrated by the rule on the left below.

-In contrast, a sequent rule--such as the one on the right above--can only be applied when the exact context $p,q$ is present.\footnote{This in a premises-to-conclusion reading of the rule, as done in proof-construction.
+In contrast, a sequent rule---such as the one on the right above---can only be applied when the exact context $p,q$ is present\footnote{This in a premises-to-conclusion reading of the rule, as done in proof-construction.
 In the bottom-up reading, as done in proof-search, the context should be empty in order to apply this rule.}.
 This highlights the need to decide how contexts are handled in sequent-style atomic calculi.

-If contexts are not treated as arbitrary, three main difficulties arise: \begin{itemize} \item {\em Proof rules:} One rule for every possible atomic context must be included to simulate generality.
-Though this is technically feasible--\eg, via infinitary bases--it complicates the system, see~\cite{barrosonascimento2025prooftheoreticapproachsemanticsclassical}.
+If contexts are not treated as arbitrary, three main difficulties arise: \begin{itemize} \item {\em Proof rules:} To simulate generality, one rule must be included for every possible atomic context.
+For example, consider a base that contains a rule of the following form for each set $\Gamma_{\At}$ of atomic formulas:

+Even if contexts are syntactically fixed, the inclusion of a rule for every conceivable atomic context allows the base to behave as though it included a single rule defined over arbitrary contexts.
+While this is technically feasible---\eg, through infinitary rule bases---it complicates the system (see~\cite{barrosonascimento2025prooftheoreticapproachsemanticsclassical}).